-8.1 NEW CONTRACTOR OR RENEWAL LICENSURE REQUIREMENTS.

-1. State Licensed Water Well Contractor

-A completed "Lee County Contractor Information Sheet" showing:

-- (a) Proof of a valid State Water Well Contractor License; and - (b) Copy of valid driver's license (or State issued picture identification) - 2.
-Lee County Specialty Contractor - (a) New Lee County Contractor Specialty License - (1) A completed "Lee County Specialty License Application" form; and - (2) Submit a copy of valid driver's license, or other State-issued photo identification; and - (3) The required new License & Exam fee as set out in the External Fee Manual; and - (4) Written proof of successfully passing a written specialty license exam; and - (5) Written proof of successfully passing a field practical test given on your first permitted job. - (b) Renewal of your Lee County Contractor Specialty License - (1) A completed "Lee County Specialty Drilling Contractor Information Sheet Update" form; and - (2) Copy of valid driver's license (or State-issued photo identification); and - (3) The required License Renewal fee as set out in the External Fee Manual.
+3. (e) A petition shall not be heard or considered if it is not in substantial compliance with this section or it has been untimely filed.
+The DNR shall promptly give written notice to all parties of any action or the failure to take action on a petition.
+SECTION EIGHT: LICENSING NEW-STATE CONTRACTOR INFORMATION OR GRANDFATHERED LOCAL SPECIALTY LICENSE RENEWAL LICENSURE REQUIREMENTS.
+The below information must be provided to the Lee County Community Development Department annually in order to pull permits.
+1. State Licensed Water Well Contractor Information A completed "Lee County Contractor Information Sheet" showing: Proof of a valid State Water Well Contractor License; and (a) Copy of valid driver's license (or State issued picture identification); (b) (c) Workers Compensation Insurance/Exemption; and (d) Liability Insurance 2.
+Grandfathered Lee County Specialty Contractor Renewal New Lee County Contractor Specialty License A completed "Lee County Specialty License Application" form: and Submit a copy of valid driver's license, or other State issued photo identification; and The required new License & Exam fee as set out in the External Fee Manual; and Written proof of successfully passing a written specialty license exam: and Written proof of successfully passing a field practical test given on your first permitted job.
+Renewal of your Lee County Contractor Specialty License (1) A completed "Lee County Specialty Drilling Contractor

+- Information Sheet Update" form; and - (2) Copy of valid driver's license (or State-issued photo identification); and - (3) The required License Renewal fee as set out in the External Fee Manual.